neurogears/lmb-2020/index.md

 ---

-### Neuroscience needs makers & hackers
+### Biology and rapid prototyping

-On the nature of system neuroscience tools:
+On the nature of experimental tools:

 * Accessible
 <!-- .element: class="fragment" data-fragment-index="1" -->